 The entire surface to be rehabilitated shall be free of water, earth, and foreign material.
 All base failures shall be repaired prior to the hot in-place recycling according to Section 358.
 All raised reflective pavement markers and thermoplastic pavement markings shall be removed, prior to the recycling operation.
 Recycling work shall be performed only when the temperature in the shade is at least 45 ºF (7 ºC) and the forecast are for rising temperatures.

 Equipment and Construction Requirements: The surface of the existing pavement shall be heated with continuously moving radiant type heater(s) to allow the pavement to be scarified, without fracturing of aggregate.
 The pavement shall be scarified to a minimum depth of 3/4 inch (20 mm).
-This will yield an approximately a weight of 9 lb/sq ft (48 kg/sq m) of loose material.
+This will yield approximately a weight of 9 lb/sq ft (48 kg/sq m) of loose material.
 Heat shall be applied under an enclosed or shielded hood and shall extend at least 6 inches (150 mm) beyond the width of recycling on both sides.
 After heating, the scarification shall dislodge but not fracture aggregate to the specified depth.
 The heating and scarification operation shall not exceed a forward speed of 25 ft (8 m) per minute.
 When a recycling pass is being made adjacent to a previously recycled mat, the longitudinal recycling seam shall extend at least 4 inches (100 mm) into the previously recycled mat.

 A rejuvenating agent, approved by the Department, shall be applied at the rate of 0.10 gal/sq yd (0.5 L/sq m) either before the scarification or into the mixing device.
 The rate of application shall be automated to maintain the specified application rate in relation to the operating speed of the recycling machine.
 The machine shall include equipment and instrumentation to monitor and report the rate of application of the rejuvenating agent.
 The Engineer will verify the application rate of the rejuvenating agent and shall verify the amount of gallons (liters) used.
 The Engineer may adjust the rate of the rejuvenating agent if the existing pavement condition warrants.